mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 <p class="description">Explains our motivation for building Toolpad, where it differs from other tools and how it could be useful to you.</p>

-## Introduction

-Toolpad is primarily designed as an application framework for internal tool development.
-Such applications are often built by teams with access to fewer frontend development resources.
-These teams face challenges such as:

-- Having to keep up with the fast evolving landscape of libraries, frameworks and best practices.
-- Lots of glue code is required to get backend data to the browser and hooked up to data displaying components.
-- As backends evolve, the internal applications need to evolve with them with minimal amount of maintenance required.
-- Lesser focus on quality assurance usually leads to higher chances of failure.

 ## TL;DR

 - **Higher-level API** .
 Toolpad operates at a higher abstraction level than Material UI.
 It sets healthy UI constraints that prevent common pitfalls and anti-patterns